itsFrankenSense/quest-submission/chapter4.0/day1.md

 <br> - Contract Code & Account storage (/storage)

 **2. What is the difference between the /storage/, /public/, and /private/ paths?**
-<br> - /storage is where everything actually lives. /public and /private are just 'links' to what is in /storage and can help with restriciting who can access what.
+<br> - /storage is where everything actually lives.
+Whilst things can be stored in /public and /private these locations can help with restriciting who can access what.

 **3. What does .save() do?
 What does .load() do?
 What does .borrow() do?**
 <br> - .save() saves a resource into account storage